USDA Results: Civil Rights

 Secretary Vilsack has made it a priority to build a new era for civil rights at USDA and ensure that all customers and employees are treated fairly, no matter their race, color, gender, sexual orientation, national origin, religion, disability or age.
-Over the past five years, we have corrected past errors, learned from mistakes, and charted a stronger path for the future where all Americans are treated with dignity and respect.
+Over the past seven years, we have corrected past errors, learned from mistakes, and charted a stronger path for the future where all Americans are treated with dignity and respect.

-Providing Better Service to USDA' Customers
+Providing Better Service to USDA's Customers

 - Realigned the Office of the Assistant Secretary of Civil Rights to report directly to the Office of the Secretary, in accordance with Equal Employment Opportunity Commission regulations.

 - Analyzed the potential for new policies, rules and decisions impacting civil rights.
 Over the past three years, the Office of the Assistant Secretary for Civil Rights recommended important changes on about 25 percent of all policies reviewed.

 - With the Department of Justice, announced the historic $1.25 billion Pigford II settlement with African American farmers in 2010.